hashicorp/terraform-provider-google/website/docs/r/compute_resize_request.html.markdown

 * `zone` -
   (Required)
-  Name of the compute zone scoping this request.
-Name should conform to RFC1035.
+  The reference of the compute zone scoping this request.

 * `instance_group_manager` -
   (Required)
-  The name of the managed instance group.
-The name should conform to RFC1035 or be a resource ID.
+  The reference of the instance group manager this ResizeRequest is a part of.
-  Authorization requires the following IAM permission on the specified resource instanceGroupManager:
-  *compute.instanceGroupManagers.update

 - - -